LEON DARVIN FLANDERS

 Darvin attended Clemson College, graduating in 1964 with a degree

 in economics.
-After college Darvin attended the Inf. officers
+After college Darvin attended the Infantry Officers

-to Fort Walters, Texas for initial rotary wing training.
+to Fort Wolters, Texas for initial rotary wing training.

-Darvin went on to Fort Rucker, AL where on July 6, 1965 he
+Darvin went on to Fort Rucker, Alabama where on July 6, 1965, he

 graduated with Rotary Wing class number 65-8.